Am I eligible for a bursary?

 You are eligible to apply for a Scott Trust Bursary if:

-You will qualify for home fees.
+You qualify for home fees.

 Which university courses are eligible for the Scott Trust Bursary?